Inverted pyramid (architecture): Hanoi Museum

 The Hanoi Museum, located in Vietnam, was designed by GMP Architekten and built in 2010.
 As a museum, it represents the artifact of Hanoi over 1000 years, and it also displays the culture and heritage of Vietnam.
-The total area of the building is nearly 1772ft.
+The total area of the building is nearly 1772 ft.

 Limitations

 The limitations of the inverted pyramid building are mainly reflected in the conflict between engineering structure and safety.
 First, the inverted pyramid structure is very different from the traditional building structure.
 The inverted pyramid structure lacks stability, the exact opposite of the stable ancient pyramid structure.

 Therefore, engineering is very challenging in terms of structure and material.
 At the modern engineering level, in order to achieve such a feat of unique architectural structure, there are higher requirements for the high-precision manufacturing of materials.

 At the same time, in order to ensure the safety of the building in the face of earthquakes and high wind seasons, designers need to consider the global equilibrium equation defined by architecture.
 In this way, the hybrid structural concept was specified, including the lightweight structural wall elements anchored to the relatively heavyweight structural core of the architecture.